TelegramBots/book/src/FAQ.md

 ### _17. How to populate the bot Menu button / commands list?_
 You can either do this via [@BotFather](https://t.me/BotFather) _(static entries)_, or you can use `SetMyCommandsAsync` for more advanced settings
-⚠️ This can only be filled with bot commands, starting with a `/` and containing only latin characters `a-z_0-9`
+⚠️ This menu can only be filled with bot commands, starting with a `/` and containing only latin characters `a-z_0-9`

 ### _18. How to receive `ChatMember` updates?_
 You should specify all update types **including ChatMember** in `AllowedUpdates` array on `StartReceiving`:`ReceiverOptions` or `SetWebhookAsync`